Srashti-31/Subscribe-Unsubscribe/README.md

 # Subscribe-Unsubscribe
+Project done under the internshala training on Data Science.
 ### Problem Statement
 Your client is a retail banking institution.
 Term deposits are a major source of income for a bank.